Ornella023/Power_BI_Dashboads/README.md

 # Power_BI_Dashboads

-Some analyses conducted on Power BI
+Some analysis conducted on Power BI

 => Any suggestions to improve my dashboards are very welcome